-This area presents excellent opportunities for more compact living and greater housing choices focussed around Warwick Station, Warwick Centre, Carine Glades and the important public transport services in the area.
+• This area presents excellent opportunities for more compact living and greater housing choices focussed around Warwick Station, Warwick Centre, Carine Glades and the important public transport services in the area.

-- R20/R60 is recommended for properties on Beach Road. - R20/R40 is recommended for properties close to the shopping centres and station. - R20/R30 is recommended for the remainder of residential properties in the Housing Opportunity Area.
+Proposed changes to residential densities Urban design U R20/R60 is recommended for properties on Beach Road. • The focus will be on good design outcomes that will improve the area Τ. • R20/R40 is recommended for properties close to the shopping centres and station. and respect the amenity of current and future residents.
+U • R20/R30 is recommended for the remainder of residential properties in the Housing • A new Dual Density Code Policy will be prepared and development at